elatov/elatov.github.io/_posts/2013-06-15-monitor-disk-io-stats-with-zabbix.md

 *   <a href="http://romain.novalan.fr/wiki/Monitor_a_device_performance_on_Linux_with_Zabbix" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://romain.novalan.fr/wiki/Monitor_a_device_performance_on_Linux_with_Zabbix']);">Monitor a device performance on Linux with Zabbix</a>
 *   <a href="http://www.muck.net/19/getting-hard-disk-performance-stats-from-zabbix" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.muck.net/19/getting-hard-disk-performance-stats-from-zabbix']);">Getting hard disk performance stats from zabbix</a>

 Both use the same technique of querying the **/proc/diskstats** file and plotting that information.
-So let&#8217;s start setting that up.
+So let's start setting that up.

 ### Create UserParameters in Zabbix to Query */proc/diskstats*